Akanha17/coreJsFundamentals/javascript/js.md

-## this series will be devided in phasewise
+## this series will be divided in phasewise